Pierre-Paul Riquet à Naurouze, gravure 19ème siècle

 There are several factors that suggest that it was here on this estate spread across almost 2 hectares, that Pierre-Paul Riquet studied the possibilities of supplying water to the future Canal du Midi, using the bodies of water on the estate.

 On 15 November 1662, with his many experiments under his belt and armed with his ingenious idea for the water supply system, Pierre-Paul Riquet wrote to Jean-Baptiste Colbert, controller-general of finances for the King, with the proposal of his canal project.
 He had the political backing from the archbishop of Toulouse, Charles Anglure de Bourlemont, who wanted to use Riquet's project to develop the Montagne Noire.
+Pierre-Paul Riquet used economic and political arguments to defend his idea.
+His project would be beneficial for Languedoc, particularly thanks to the development of wheat trade.
+The King's galleys would now have a solution to avoid the dangerous detour around Spain via Gibraltar.
+These arguments convinced Colbert, especially as King Louis XIV had previously entrusted him the mission of making France Europe's leading power.

 The trial channel in the Montagne Noire